top of page

 Early 1990’s

-Analog Technologies Corp (ATC) was an early adopter and proponent for Surface Mount Technology (SMT).
+Analog Technologies, Corp.
+(ATC) was an early adopter and proponent for Surface Mount Technology (SMT).
 SMT offered significant advantages for RF and high-speed circuitry as well as miniaturization and lower assembly costs.
 ATC developed very low volume assembly methods to support its designs and customer prototypes.

 Mid to late 1990’s